NVIDIA/NVTX/README.md

 - NVIDIA nvcc
 - MinGW

-C89 support in these compilers has not changed in many years, so even very old versions should work.
+C89 support in these compilers has not changed in many years, so even very old compiler versions should work.

 See more details in [the `c` directory of this repo](/c), and the [NVTX C API Reference](https://nvidia.github.io/NVTX/doxygen/index.html).